IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

     ![](_attachments/createAssistant4.png)

-At this point, the assistant has been created.
+The assistant is now created.

 ![](_attachments/assistantHomePage.png)
 <a name="configureCustomSearchURL"></a>
 ## Configure conversational search
-The next step will be to configure **conversational search** for your assistant using a hosted instance of OpenSearch.
+The next step will be to configure **conversational search** for your assistant that uses a hosted instance of OpenSearch.

 14. Click **Generative AI** menu item (![](_attachments/GenAIIcon.png)) in the left navigation.